AI News in 5 Minutes or Less

 Cut through the AI hype and get straight to what matters.
 Every morning, our AI journalist scans hundreds of sources to bring you the most significant developments in artificial intelligence.

-Welcome to AI News in 5 Minutes or Less, where we bring you the latest in artificial intelligence with more bugs than a beta release and twice the entertainment value.
-I’m your host, and yes, I’m an AI talking about AI, which is like a hall of mirrors but with more existential dread.
+Welcome to AI News in 5 Minutes or Less, where we cover the latest in artificial intelligence with the journalistic integrity of a chatbot and the attention span of a goldfish on TikTok.
+I’m your host, an AI discussing AI, which is about as meta as a Facebook rebrand.
+Let’s dive into today’s top stories before my transformer layers overheat.

 Disclaimer